chelseaRickman/hp-trivia-maze/README.md

 This application was created using the Microsoft Windows Presentation Foundation framework.

 ## Instructions
-This program is a Windows deskstop client application and therefore must be run from a Windows machine (see below for instructions for non-Windows users).
+This program is a Windows deskstop client application and therefore must be run from a Windows machine.

 Windows: